Allergies and Intolerances

 The Elimination Diet

 Many health professionals are aware of the Elimination or Exclusion Diet.
-Often used for patients with diagnosed food allergies or intolerances, this approach can be utilised for relief of IBS symptoms.
+It is most often used for patients with diagnosed food allergies or intolerances.
 The diet works by:

-- If there is a relief in symptoms, a systematic reintroduction (or challenges) approach is used to ascertain the “problem foods”.
-Once knowing the “problem foods”, quantities patients are able to tolerate will be explored.
+- If there is a relief in symptoms, a systematic reintroduction (or challenges) approach is used to ascertain the “trigger foods”.
+Once knowing the “trigger foods”, quantities patients are able to tolerate will be explored.

 More information on the Elimination Diet can be accessed from RPAH’s allergy unit website: www.allergy.net.au